 On securing such evidence, the PSMR requires that the port CPC must immediately deny the vessel further port facilities.
-Furthermore, in terms of ICCAT, rules this evidence must be immediately reported to the vessel's flag State/CPC and, where applicable, to the relevant coastal State if the evidence indicates the activities took place within the jurisdiction of that coastal State28.
+Furthermore, in terms of ICCAT, rules this evidence must be immediately reported to the vessel's flag State/CPC and, where applicable, to the relevant coastal State if the evidence indicates the activities took place within the jurisdiction of that coastal State.
 The evidence must also be provided to the ICCAT Secretariat as soon as possible via the inspecting CPC's competent authority and at least 70-days prior to the next annual meeting if the vessel is to be considered for inclusion on the draft ICCAT IUU list.
+The information on the IUU activities must be submitted to the Executive Secretary in the prescribed format.